Youngkin, McAuliffe in last-minute scramble to rally voters

 McAuliffe has brought in a series of high-profile surrogates including President Joe Biden, former President Barack Obama and celebrity musicians Pharrell Williams and Dave Matthews in the final stretch.
 Youngkin, meanwhile, has eschewed virtually all public campaign visits from well-known party allies who would typically flock to a hot race.

 That includes former President Donald Trump, who is holding a telerally for Youngkin on Monday.
-Youngkin said he will not be participating.
-Youngkin more fully embraced Trump during the Republican nominating contest, but since becoming the nominee, he has walked a tight line as he tries to court moderate voters in a state that Trump lost by 10 percentage points to Biden in 2016.
+Youngkin has said he will not be participating.
+Youngkin more fully embraced Trump during the Republican nominating contest, but since becoming the nominee, he has walked a fine line as he tries to court moderate voters in a state that Trump lost by 10 percentage points to Biden in 2020.

+Saturday marked the final day for early voting, which has been dramatically expanded during the past two years of unified Democratic control of state government.

+Legislation passed in 2020 eliminated excuses that were previously required in order for a person to cast a vote by absentee ballot.
+Now any qualified voter can cast a ballot starting 45 days before the election.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.